microsoft/SuperchargeAzureSQLDeployments/docs/labs/4-DatabaseLifecycleManagement.md

 ![](./imgs/ssdt-dev.png)

-:bulb: Just like in VS Code you want to be developing and editing in your **dev** branch.  **Master** only gets updated from pull requests.
+:bulb: Just like in VS Code you will want to develop & edit in the **dev** branch.  **Master** is configured only to be updated from pull requests.

 ### Get to know SSDT database projects
 1. In the **Solution Explorer** right click on **trainingDW** > **Properties**